Calvin-Data-Science/data202/web/index.md

 # Communication

-We will use Piazza for all communication.
+We will use Piazza to communicate.
 [Sign up here](https://piazza.com/class/jz4k2urbn8r199).

 * Most any questions you'd ask the course staff should actually go to Piazza.
 * If something is unclear on an assignment, you have some questions about a concept we discussed, or you're having trouble getting some software running, ask a public question.
 Another student might answer it before the course staff even sees it!